 Guelph, Ontario, Early 20th Century

 In the early 20th century, Guelph was establishing itself industrially, offering different types of employment to its working-class citizens.
 Italian women mingled with Irish and Scots in the Guelph Carpet Mill and the Guelph Worsted and Spinning Mill.
-Later they also were found working in Northern Rubber—located at the corner of Alice and Huron Streets and Biltmore Hat later on York Road and Morris Street.
-Many Italian (and Irish women) also turned their homes into boarding houses and their back yards into gardens—taking the extra produce to sell in the local farmers’ market.
+Later, they also were found working in Northern Rubber - located at the corner of Alice and Huron Streets, and Biltmore Hats on York Road and Morris Street.
+Many Italian (and Irish women) also turned their homes into boarding houses and their back yards into gardens - taking the extra produce to sell in the local farmers’ market.

 The area developed quickly and, like many neighbourhoods, had its own grocery stores, bakeries, butcher shops and shoe-repairers.
 In fact, anything you wanted, you could find close to home.
 This was essential for these Italian immigrants for Guelph, founded and settled by English and Scottish protestants, was home to many who bore prejudices against “aliens” and “foreigners.”

 Guelph did not subscribe to the fantasy of the Roaring Twenties.
 However, in the Ward, some Italians were quick to take advantage of the demand for booze south of the border.
 While the making of wine was expected and customary for family events, the brewing and running of beer and whiskey for American “export” became a profitable sideline for some Italians.
 In the 1920s and 1930s, Alice Street was home to many small and large stills - one on Empire Street was close to two storeys tall.
 Joseph Veroni, who arrived in Guelph in around 1912, was more ambitious and organized than were many of his neighbours and friends .